SharonKarichaly/Build-and-push-Docker-image-to-hub-using-Jenkinsfile/README.md

-How to build and push a docker image to dockerhub using Jenkinsfile
+How to build and push a docker image to Docker Hub using Jenkinsfile

 # FlowDiagram